 One thing we do know is, anyone can sue another, with or without good reason.
 Do a Google search for “real estate disputes” and you’ll see for yourself.
 Just remember, as the seller, you have certain responsibilities and ignorance is no excuse.
 The bottom line is, if you sell your home and later a problem develops, you could be held responsible.
 Again, please consult with your attorney to learn of any risks associated with your real estate transaction or disclosure statements.

 Now that we have the legalities out of the way, we can share that property disclosure laws do change depending on which state you live in.
 It’s not just on a state level either, as it could even filter down to the local level.
 When it comes to disclosure requirements, the state of California may be the most strict.
 Home sellers and realtors must complete a plethora of paperwork, including a Natural Hazards Disclosure Statement, Transfer Disclosure Statements, Market Conditions and more.

 If you’re the buyer or the seller, we encourage you to conduct your own research about the local neighborhood, local HOA, schools and more.
 Unfortunately, if you’re the seller you’re expected to be aware of what’s going on with your neighbors, local homeowner’s association, schools, etc!

 Home Seller’s Disclosure Example: Recently construction had begun on our local Castaic High School, and because this was such a large project and located within a residential neighborhood, sellers were required to disclose the fact that construction was in progress and expected to last a period of time.
 That’s because of any potential problems the buyer might encounter as a result of the construction.
-This might include things such as grading, dust, noise, road work, etc. As the home seller, you might think disclosing something like this was absolutely ridiculous, but the state of California takes property disclosure seriously, so you must too!
+This might include things such as grading, dust, noise, road work, etc. As the home seller, you might think disclosing something like this was unnecessary, but the law takes property disclosure very seriously, so you must too!

 What Must the Home Seller Share?